DamengRandom/tipify/ts-basics.md

-### TS bascis
+### TypeScript bascis

-This post is recording the bascics knowledge of Typesicrpt (TS).
+<i>This post is recording the basics knowledge of TypeScript (TS).</i>

-What is typescript (TS)?
+What is TypeScript (TS)?
-Is a superset of Javascript (JS), which is strongly typed lanaguage, which also eventually will complies the code down to the JAvascript level, because browser only understands Javscript.
+Is a superset of JavaScript (JS), which is strongly typed language, which also eventually will complies the code down to the JavaScript level, because browser only understands JavaScript.

 Essential concepts: